Construct Sparse Arrays

 the following code will perform elementwise equality comparison on the two arrays

-and return a new boolean sparse.DOK
+and return a new boolean sparse.DOK array.

 x = sparse.random((10, 10), 0.5, format="dok")